-Did you enjoy this post?
+Did you enjoy this recipe?
 Let me know with a comment and a star rating below, and don't forget to save it for later on Pinterest:

 Cilantro Lime Shrimp

 - Finely chop the cilantro leaves.
 Juice the lime.
 Mince the garlic.
 In a large bowl, combine the chopped cilantro, lime juice, minced garlic, 2 tablespoons olive oil (reserve 1 for cooking), salt, and red pepper flakes.
 Mix.
 Set aside 1-2 tablespoons of the marinade into another small bowl before you add shrimp to it.

 - Add 1 tablespoon olive oil to a large preheated skillet.
 Use tongs to carefully place the marinated shrimp onto the skillet.
 Cook for 2-3 minutes on high heat.
 Use tongs to flip the shrimp and cook for another 2-3 minutes, or until the shrimp are fully cooked.
 Use a clean spatula or tongs to remove the shrimp from the skillet and place in a clean bowl.
 Brush with the reserved tablespoon of cilantro lime marinade.
 Serve immediately or chill and serve as an appetizer or on top of a salad.